ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 The following examples illustrate how all these ingredients and construction principles may be combined.

-The following example we will examine in more detail below in example \ref{HomeomorphismBetweenTopologicalAndCombinatorialCircle}, after we have introduced the concept of _[[homeomorphisms]]_ [below](#Homeomorphisms).
+The following example we will examine in more detail below in example \ref{Homeomorphism BetweenTopologicalAndCombinatorialCircle}, after we have introduced the concept of _[[homeomorphisms]]_ [below](#Homeomorphisms).

 +-- {: .num_example }